* Euro zone PMI data comes in below forecasts

 Markit’s Composite Purchasing Managers’ Index for the euro zone, which is based on surveys of thousands of companies, dipped to 52.7, just below January’s 31-month high of 52.9.
 The reading missed forecasts for a rise to 53.1.

-The euro was also down against the Japanese yen, falling about 0.1 percent to 140.40 yen, and was down slightly against the Swiss franc.
-Europe’s common currency was flat against the British pound.
+The euro was also down against the Japanese yen, falling 0.2 percent at 140.25 yen, and was flat against the British pound and the Swiss franc.

 Adding to the euro’s problems was a much softer-than-expected reading of French inflation, which kept alive risks of deflation in the euro zone.